parryc/thevoid/templates/leflan/language_bavarian-german.md

 - _de Frau do_, the woman here (this woman)
 - _de Frau doat_, the woman there (that woman)
 - _de ane Frau_, the one woman (that woman)

+_Dea_ can also be used to emphasize between two different options, e.g. not that one, but _this_ one. _This_ here would be "dea".

 ### Indefinite Articles